 Divorce can be a traumatic experience for children, especially if they are young.
 Parents who do not want to involve their kids in the contentious court process might agree to resolve their issues without litigation.
-Mediation can prevent some of the heated custody battles and give children much needed peace during a stressful time.
+Mediation can prevent some of the heated custody battles and give children much-needed peace during a stressful time.

 Additionally, mediation gives parents more control over the outcome of the divorce in terms of custody, visitation, and child support arrangements.
-Divorcing spouses should speak to an attorney to learn how mediation can be useful in their specific situation.
+Divorcing spouses in Guilford should speak to an attorney to learn how mediation can be useful in their specific situation.

 The mediation process can be straightforward if the divorcing spouses are willing to work together.
-In partnership with both parties, the mediation attorney prepares the Court documents, including the Summons and Complaint wherein one spouse is designated as the plaintiff and the other as the defendant.
+In partnership with both parties, the local attorney prepares the Court documents, including the Summons and Complaint wherein one spouse is designated as the plaintiff and the other as the defendant.

 In a typical divorce, after the Summons and Complaint are prepared, they are served on the defendant.
 However, if the parties are negotiating outside of court, the parties can sign a waiver of the service requirement, thereby forgoing the need for a state marshal to serve the divorce papers.

-After a couple has resolved all issues in the marital dissolution, the mediator will draft am agreement reflecting their wishes.
+After a couple has resolved all issues in the marital dissolution, the mediator will draft an agreement reflecting their wishes.
 This document is the separation agreement.
 Once the parties have submitted this, a judge holds a brief hearing to review the agreement and make sure each party understands its terms.
-An attorney can inform divorcing spouses of the laws governing these contracts to ensure the agreement drafted during mediation is enforceable.
+An attorney in Guilford can inform divorcing spouses of the laws governing these contracts to ensure the agreement drafted during mediation is enforceable.